-- 1. You can also login using the login credentials of your demat account through your DP registered with NSDL/CDSL for e-voting - 2.
-Once logged-in, you will be able to see the e-voting option.
+- You can also login using the login credentials of your demat account through your DP registered with NSDL/CDSL for e-voting facility. - Once logged-in, you will be able to see the e-voting option.
 Once you click on e-voting option, you will be redirected to NSDL/ CDSL Depository site after successful authentication, wherein you can see e-voting feature. - 3.
-Click on options available against Company name or e-voting service provider- NSDL and you will be redirected to e-voting website of NSDL for casting your vote during the remote e-voting period or joining virtual meeting and e-voting during the ce um 50 ummumumumumumumum 51 um N
+Click on options available against Company name or e-voting service provider- NSDL and you will be redirected to e-voting website of NSDL for casting your vote during the remote e-voting period or joining virtual meeting and e-voting during the meeting.